tehp/OpenPoGoBot/README.md

       -gd, --google-directions                      Bot will use directions from google maps API to navigate -d, --debug                                   Debug Mode
-      -t, --test                                    Only parse the specified location
+      -t, --test                                    Only parse the specified location -fi, --fill-incubators                        Fill incubators with eggs
+      -ai, --use-all-incubators                     Use all incubators or only unlimited one

 ### Command Line Example
     Pokemon Trainer Club (PTC) account: